 Some "advisers" prey on investors who are ignorant of what an adviser does

-Are you looking for an adviser with a good track record who will help you beat the market averages or who will hopefully time the market by anticipating the next market decline and then pull your money to safety?
+Are you looking for an adviser with a good "track record" who will help you beat the market averages or who will hopefully time the market by anticipating the next market decline and then pull your money to safety?
 This is not what an adviser should do!
-Avoid any adviser who boasts of having a track record of picking the best stocks or has been helping his clients outperform market averages.
+Avoid any adviser who boasts of having a track record of picking the best stocks or mutual funds, or has been helping his clients outperform market averages.
 They are selling snake oil.
 The efficient market hypothesis says that nobody should be able to “beat the market”.
 Anyone who really has been beating the market is simply taking on more risk, which could backfire at any time.

 If you are really hell bent on going against the grain by attempting to beat the indexes that represent the asset allocation strategy that fits your appetite for risk then at least keep in mind that anyone can take on more risk by simply investing in more volatile indexes (example - a small cap growth index).
 Therefore paying someone to hopefully "beat the market" is a pointless waste of your money.
 Nobody can predict the next market crash and studies have shown that a strategy that attempts to time the market is a losing effort that over time doesn't work.
 Instead an adviser should have you remain constantly diversified while rebalancing from time to time, which anyone can do on their own (without an adviser).
 Rebalancing is not "timing the market".